Spatial-Angular Attention Network for Light Field Reconstruction: Evaluations

 \section{Evaluations}

-In this section, we evaluate the proposed SAA-Net on several datasets, including light fields from gantry system, light fields from plenoptic camera (Lytro Illum~\cite{Lytro}).
-We mainly compare our approach with three state-of-the-arts learning-based methods by Kalantari~\textit{et al.}~\cite{DoubleCNN} (depth-based), Wu~\textit{et al.}~\cite{WuEPICNN2018} (without explicit depth) and Yeung~\textit{et al.}~\cite{YeungECCV2018} (without explicit depth).
-To empirically validate the effectiveness of the proposed schemes, we perform ablation studies of our approach by training our network without the SAAM, without the multi-scale reconstruction structure and without the spatial-angular perceptual loss, respectively.
-The quantitative evaluations is reported by measuring the average PSNR and SSIM~\cite{SSIM} values over the synthesized views of the luminance channel.
-For more quantitative and qualitative evaluations, please see the submitted video.
+In this section, we evaluate the proposed SAA-Net on various kinds of light fields, including those from both gantry systems and from plenoptic camera (Lytro Illum~\cite{Lytro}). \wgc{We mainly compare our method with six state-of-the-arts learning-based methods including Kalantari~\textit{et al.}~\cite{DoubleCNN} (depth-based), LLFF~\cite{mildenhall2019local} (MPI representation), Wu~\textit{et al.}~\cite{WuEPICNN2018}, Yeung~\textit{et al.}~\cite{YeungECCV2018}, HDDRNet~\cite{meng2019high} and DA$^2$N~\cite{wu2021revisiting} (without explicit depth).} To fully demonstrate the effectiveness of our design choices, we also perform ablation studies by training our network without the SAAM, without the MSR structure and without the spatial-angular perceptual loss, respectively.
+The quantitative evaluations is reported by measuring the average PSNR and SSIM~\cite{SSIM} values over the synthesized views of the luminance channel in the YCbCr space.
+Please refer to the submitted video for more qualitative results.